RyanFCarr/code-quiz/README.md

 will evaluate the response and indicate visually if the answer is right or wrong.

-Upon competion, a user may enter their name to insert a highscore.
+Upon completion, a user may enter their name to insert a highscore.
 This will remain in local storage.
 A user has the option of clearing the score with a provide button.